tinkerbell/roadmap/design/20230313_tink_worker_failure_reason.md

 ## Proposal

 Actions can communicate a failure reason by writing to `/dev/reason`.
+The reason must follow the formatting expectations defined by the Tink API (it must be a CamelCase word or phrase).
+If the reason does not follow the convention we will report `InvalidActionReason` in-place of the reported reason.

 Actions can communicate a failure message by writing to `/dev/message`.